 Take a sunset drive in Kruger National Park, South Africa

 Kruger national park is the largest game park in South Africa and makes a great destination for a safari.
 Sunset drives can be organised and while sipping on a sundowner you can watch the wildlife pass in front of the setting sun.
 Kruger National Park is great for a self-drive safari due to its good infrastructure and facilities and a great place to see the famous South African sunsets.
 Find all the information you need in this complete guide to the Kruger National Park.

 Take a sunset boat tour on the Chobe river in Botswana

 The Chobe river is the major lung of the Chobe national park, attracting many animals to the river banks to drink.
-Aside from the big wildlife, much birdlife can also be seen.
+Aside from the big wildlife as the infamous Big Five animals, much birdlife can also be seen.
 These vultures sitting high up on the tree seemed to be enjoying the beauty of the sunset as well.

 Tip: Bring a jacket while on a sunset tour.
 It can get really hot during the day, but as soon as the sun sets it might get pretty chilli, especially on the boat.

 Having sundowners on a Zambezi river boat cruise, Zimbabwe